France and Mongolia

 • July 2013: the French Minister Delegate for the Food Industry, Mr Guillaume Garot, visited Mongolia to participate in the inauguration ceremony for the re-elected President Mr Tsakhia Elbegdorj;

-• December 2014: visit by Mr Matthias Fekl, French Minister of State for Foreign Trade, the Promotion of Tourism and French Nationals Abroad.
+• December 2014: visit by Mr Fekl, French Minister of State for Foreign Trade, the Promotion of Tourism and French Nationals Abroad.

 The current context offers many opportunities for French companies.
 French investment in Mongolia and trade between France and Mongolia are still relatively low but are expected to increase.
 The French presence consists of 150 nationals and some 15 companies, some of which have been established for a long time.